Negan: "March to War"

-All Out War
+"All Out War"

 Several days later, Rick's army arrives at the Saviors' base and demands that Negan come out.
 Rick offers him a chance to surrender and spare the women and children in his community.
 Negan refuses Rick's offer, and reveals that Gregory has defected to the Saviors, meaning that Hilltop is now under Negan's control.
 He calls Dwight, ordering him to bring the men from the outposts back to help drive off Rick's army.
-Dwight agrees but due to the commotion, Negan doesn't notice the former's hesitation to act immediately.
+Dwight agrees but due to the commotion, Negan does not notice the former's hesitation to act immediately.
 As more men rush outside, Negan orders them to start shooting the army before all their snipers are killed.
 He suddenly notices that all their snipers are taking cover and is initially confused as to why Rick's militia are shooting not the snipers, but the windows.
 He then notices the large herd of zombies that are rapidly approaching the Sanctuary walls.
 Suddenly, Holly drives through the fence, destroying a portion of it and letting the herd inside.
 Negan frantically orders his men back inside the foundry but notices that Holly is still alive.
 He sees a zombie about to kill her and dispatches it.
-As she looks up, Negan smiles and says that she wasn't "going to get off THAT fucking easy."
+As she looks up, Negan smiles and says that she was not "going to get off THAT fucking easy."
 As the walkers converge on the courtyard area, the Saviors retreat inside the foundry to develop a new strategy.

-Negan delivers an analogy to a group of Saviors about how you can destroy a man "by fucking his vagina", meaning that the best way to destroy a man's heart is by destroying the woman he loves; Negan clearly believes this to be Holly.
-She corrects him by saying he's got the wrong woman; Rick loves Andrea, and she was in love with Abraham, the man Dwight killed.
+Negan delivers an analogy to a group of Saviors about how one can destroy a man "by fucking his vagina", meaning that the best way to destroy a man's heart is by destroying the woman he loves; Negan clearly believes this to be Holly.
+She corrects him by saying he has got the wrong woman; Rick loves Andrea, and she was in love with Abraham, the man Dwight killed.
 Negan refuses to listen, insisting that she is the one who killed Connor "and a terrible liar."
 He then orders her taken away and goes off to clear his head.
 Later, Negan is seen outside with more Saviors trying to clear the courtyard of all the zombies, swearing that if any of them die he will "fuck them up."
 Eventually, too many roamers pour in the fence and Negan's group retreat inside once more.
 Negan realizes that if the herd keeps them stuck inside for more than one day, they will all be dead, and he orders squads outside every two hours to clean up the infestation by any means necessary.
 He goes to interrogate Holly, but catches David in the middle of trying to rape her.
 Negan demands that he get away from her and grabs him by the collar.
 He angrily reminds David one of the Savior's main rules: "We don't rape".
 As punishment for breaking this rule, Negan proceeds to stab David in the neck and apologizes to Holly, telling her that "they [The Saviors] aren't monsters."